bimarakajati/MyAnimeList-Scraper/readme.md

 |Ginga Eiyuu Densetsu: Die Neue These - Kaikou      |7.77 |TV (12 eps)    |Apr 2018 - Jun 2018|82,377 members   |
 |Hadashi no Gen                                     |7.77 |Movie (1 eps)  |Jul 1983 - Jul 1983|51,291 members   |

+## 🔮 Future Improvements:
+- [ ] Scrape more data (e.g. genre, studio, source, etc.)
+- [ ] Scrape other pages (e.g. top manga, top characters, etc.)

 ## 📝 Note:
-The spider is set to loop through 20 pages of the top anime list (self.iterations < 19).
+The scraper is set to loop through 20 pages of the top anime list (self.iterations < 19).
 1 page has 50 titles, so scraping 20 pages will generate 1000 records.
 You can adjust this value based on your requirements.

 Remember to respect the website's terms of service and rate-limit your requests to avoid overloading their server.

+Feel free to fork this repository, modify the code, and create a pull request.
+I will be happy to review and merge it.

+If you have any questions, please feel free to contact me.
 Happy scraping! 🕷️

 ## 📙 Reference:
 - https://myanimelist.net/